 Flavia Elena Malusardi is an independent curator, researcher, and art writer.
 Her work focuses on the contemporary arts and visual culture of the Middle East and North Africa, with an interest in archival and collecting practices within post-colonial contexts.
 She lived in Cairo and Dubai, where she worked with international galleries and curators.
 She is the editor of Vista Sud a bi-monthly column featured in Osservatorio Futura and she contributes regularly to the visual arts section of Arabesque, the first Italian magazine devoted to the study of culture of/from the Arab world.

 Malusardi holds a Master’s degree in History of Art and Architecture of the Islamic Middle East from SOAS School of Oriental and African Studies (London) and an MFA in Visual Cultures and Curatorial Practice from Accademia di Brera (Milan).
 She is currently a Ph.D. candidate in History of Art with an international position between Università Cà Foscari (Venice) and OIB Orient Institut Beirut (Beirut).
-Her project investigates the role of gallerist Janine Rubeiz and her informal space Dar Al Fann as a platform to support women artists within the pre-war Lebanese cultural panorama.
+Her project investigates the role of gallerist Janine Rubeiz and her informal space Dar Al Fann as a platform to support artists and the shaping of the cultural panorama in pre-war Lebanon.